 Before computerized systems, MDM meant setting up, using, and maintaining a folder system in a filing cabinet combined with using interdepartmental mail.
 For instance, hospital volunteers called candy stripers would physically deliver patient data from one department (e.g., radiology) to another (e.g., a physician’s office filing cabinet).
 Some of the same data from a patient’s folder in a doctor’s office would go to a nursing station or admissions (usually through some standardized forms).
 This required workers to sift through paper and wait for information to be delivered.

-Today’s MDM’s systems use software and networking advances, people, and data governance processes to get work done more efficiently.
+Today’s top MDM systems use software and networking advances, people, and data governance processes to get work done more efficiently.
 Rather than paper, current MDM controls and operates on Master Data and Reference Data explained in the next sections.

-Each domain can be further divided into subsections:
+Each of the four domains can be further divided into subsections:

-Likewise, these subsections can split into further subcategories.
+Likewise, these subsections can be split into further subcategories.

 Any level of master data comprises a single source of truth or golden copy that remains consistent and non-duplicated.
 The power of master data lies in that it can be copied but not altered in more than one place, a hub.

-Hubs containing stored and accessible master data come in different flavors:
+Hubs containing stored and accessible master data come in different models:

-Keep in mind that master data, in any hub, works only as the MDM governed procedures and processes implemented to clean the data.
+Keep in mind that master data, in any hub, is just information.
+To turn this data into insights and analytics, you would need to implement MDM governed procedures and processes to make sense of the data.

 What Is Reference Data?